 The participation of residents and community stakeholders in prioritizing the use of CDBG funds is an important component of the Consolidated Plan (and Action Plan) planning process.
-For the 2019-2020 Action Plan, the City obtained public input in a variety of ways:
+For the 2020-2021 Action Plan, the City obtained public input in a variety of ways:

 - The City established the Community Development Advisory Committee (CDAC), a five-member committee of City resident charged with evaluating and recommending public service grant for the City Council's consideration.
-On February 22, 2019, an informal meeting was held by the City to advise potential committee members and public service grant applicants of the upcoming committee appointment and grant application process. - On March 22, 2019, the newly-appointed CDAC held its first meeting at which grant applicants presented their request for public service grant funding and the Committee accepted other public input regarding CDBG public service grant funding. - March 28, 2019, the second CDAC meeting at which additional public input regarding CDBG public service grant funding was provided and the Committee developed funding recommendations for the City Council's consideration. - On April 2, 2019, a notice was published in the Press Enterprise announcing the required 30-day public comment period for the draft 2019-2020 Annual Action Plan.
-The notice also announced 2019-2020 public hearing to be held by the City Council. - A public hearing was held on May 2, 2019, for the City Council to accept additional public input regarding the draft 2019-2020 Annual Action Plan and to authorize submission of the plan to HUD.
+On January 13, 2020, an informal meeting ("CDBG 101") was held by the City at City Hall to advise committee members, potential public service grant applicants and interested members of the City of the upcoming grant application process. - On January 14, 2020, funding availability notice was published in the local newspaper. - On January 17, 2020, public service grant ("PSG") applications were made available and notice was published in the local newspapers.
+(PSG applications were due on February 19, 2020.) - On March 2, 2020, CDAC held its first meeting at which grant applicants presented their request for public service grant funding and the Committee accepted other public input regarding CDBG public service grant funding. - March 9, 2020, the second CDAC meeting at which additional public input regarding CDBG public service grant funding was provided and the Committee developed funding recommendations for the City Council's consideration. - On March 17, 2020, a notice was published in the Press Enterprise announcing the required 30-day public comment period for the draft 2020-2021 Annual Action Plan.
+The notice also announced 2020-2021 public hearing to be held by the City Council on April 16, 2020.
+No comments were received.

+A public hearing was held on April 16, 2020, for the City Council to accept additional public input regarding the draft 2020-2021 Annual Action Plan and to authorize submission of the plan to HUD.
+No comments were received.